dereknorrbom/k8s-deployment-scaler/rfd/0000-sre-challenge.md

 The API will be delivered as a Docker image, which can be deployed to any Kubernetes cluster using Helm charts.
 This ensures that the API can be easily deployed and managed in different environments.

+#### Kubernetes Resources Deployed by Helm

+The Helm chart will deploy the following Kubernetes resources:

+- **Deployment**: Manages the deployment of the API Docker container, ensuring the specified number of replicas are running.
+- **Service**: Exposes the API deployment within the Kubernetes cluster, allowing it to be accessed by other services or through port forwarding.
+- **ClusterRole and ClusterRoleBinding**: Grants cluster-wide permissions necessary for the API to interact with Kubernetes resources.
+- **Role and RoleBinding**: Grants namespace-specific permissions for the API to interact with Kubernetes resources.

 ### Extending to Multiple Target Kubernetes Clusters

-While the current implementation targets a single Kubernetes cluster, extending it to support multiple clusters involves several key considerations:
+While the current implementation targets a single Kubernetes cluster, extending it to support multiple clusters involves several key considerations.
+Note that this section explains how this might be implemented if it were part of the project scope:

 1. **Configuration Management**:
    - Use a configuration file or environment variables to specify the contexts for multiple Kubernetes clusters.